 The series is highly energized with a much younger cast, and uses cutting-edge future technologies with newly envisioned special effects and designs.
 It includes Klingons, Ferengi, Andorians, Vulcans, Trill, and many more.
 The Klingons are getting very restless since the Praxis incident forced them to come to the peace tables, and are tired of having to rely on the Federation for support.
 The Ferengi have discovered a vast new resource that has propelled them towards instant riches and power beyond anything they have previously experienced.
 We were also careful with the Star Trek: Enterprise canon as well.
 Through the years, I have had the chance to get to know many of the original series cast, crew, and even some of the studio execs.
 I have developed an extremely deep passion for the original vision of Gene Roddenberry.
 And while Star Trek has moved on with other series that were not exactly in line with Gene's original vision, the roots are there to tap into.As the 60's version of Star Trek is still my favourite depiction of the franchise, anything that tries to go back to those roots comes very welcome by me!

 Here's the Teaser: If evil wore the face of a hero, would you recognize it?
 If freedom came in the likeness of your oppressors, would you accept it?
 If you were your own enemy, who would be victorious?As to what might happen next with the pitch?

 There remains a possibility of a pitch trailer for this proposal, though the costs and logistics of adequate sets and locations seem to have tabled this option for us thus far.So clearly at this point we all agree a new Star Trek t.v. series is a must right?
 Check out our Top 10 Reasons of How A New Star Trek Series Could Work.

-We need more writers about J J Abrams, T.V.
-News, David Foster, Kevin Severson and Star Trek!
+Want to write about J J Abrams, T.V.
+News, David Foster, Kevin Severson and Star Trek?
 Get started below...